How to Argue Your Faith Online, Part Two

 John Ankerberg has had a TV show for more than 30 years where he presents the historic claims of Christianity, and also talks about comparative religions and the topic of Bible prophecy.
 I caught his show back in 1987 after I accepted Jesus as my Savior.
 I was a science and logic-loving skeptic of a teenager, and was questioning if God existed at all.
 The arguments presented in some of the series on this show helped solidify my faith in Christ that summer.

 Lee wrote many books in the “The Case for…” series.
 Lee was actually a newspaper reporter and an atheist trying to debunk Christianity, looked at the evidence, and gave his life to Christ because the proofs were so compelling.
+The 2017 biographical film “The Case for Christ” dramatically outlines Strobel’s personal quest that led him from atheism to belief in Jesus.

-Josh has a famous story (it was made into a movie) about his alcoholic father and how Josh came to trust in Jesus.
+Josh has a famous story (it was also made into a movie) about his alcoholic father and how Josh came to trust in Jesus.
 He’s also a brilliant apologist, and his “Evidence That Demands a Verdict” books are must-reads for Christians.

 7. Use Correct Grammar